blueist/dont-go-too-fast/README.md

 **Don't Go Too Fast** is a software development methodology derived from decades of real-world experience.

+Clean Code, SOLID, TDD...
+Most developers know **"What"** to do.
+But why do we end up using global variables on Friday afternoon before a deadline?

 Tight deadlines, changing requirements, urgent bug fixes...
-Developers constantly work under pressure.
 In these situations, our brain automatically switches to "fast thinking mode (System 1)", which often leads to poor rushed decisions.

+**ROD, TFD, DGTF are the answers to "How".**
+- How to maintain Clean Code under pressure
+- How to write tests when time is short
+- How to stay thoughtful when things are urgent

 This methodology presents **how to maintain quality even under pressure**.